-A school's eligibility for the ASP protocol is discussed by the school with the ACSI regional office with the submission of the year three annual report.
-Schools are approved to seek reaccreditation using the ASP protocol at the determination of the ACSI regional office and commission.
-The ACSI regional commission retains the final prerogative regarding which protocol (ASP or traditional) a school should use to seek reaccreditation.
-If dual accreditation is sought (e.g. with MSA, WASC or AdvanceEd), the regional office will provide guidance on the process and required documentation.
+A school's eligibility for the ASP protocol is discussed by the school with the ACSI divisional office with the submission of the year three annual report.
+Schools are approved to seek reaccreditation using the ASP protocol at the determination of the ACSI divisional office and commission.
+The ACSI divisional commission retains the final prerogative regarding which protocol (ASP or traditional) a school should use to seek reaccreditation.
+If dual accreditation is sought (e.g., with MSA, WASC or Cognia), the divisional office will provide guidance on the process and required documentation.